Free Montana State Records Search (Public Information Access)

 The Montana Vital Records office should not be confused with the Vital Statistics Analysis Unit.
 The VSAU does not record any vital event or issue any certificates in reference to vital events.
 This unit compiles already recorded data in reference to vital events and publishes reports in regard to them.12

-Accessing Montana Vital Records (Free Montana Marriage Records & Divorce Records)
+Accessing Montana Vital Records (Free Montana Marriage & Divorce Records)

 Most information located in vital records in Montana is public.
 There are, however, stipulations on who can access actually certified copies of these records.
 The requestor must have proof of identification that the document is in reference to themselves or to an approved relation.